 - Scope of Work: In your job search, you will generally have a good idea of the type of work you’re applying for, but how flexible are you willing to be if something else comes along that doesn’t fit the exact mold of what you were thinking?

 Now, take a look at how you ranked each of these factors in the job search checklist and use that to understand what elements of your next job are most important to you.
 Keep the general idea of your most important factors in mind while you’re searching for a job to help you easily weed out the least fitting positions.

-Once you find a good prospective job, you can assess the role against the ranked job search checklist and make sure it comes close to your expectations.
+Once you find a good prospective job, you can assess the role of the ranked job search checklist and make sure it comes close to your expectations.
 Go through each item to see how many of your top job factor priorities are covered.